 In recent weeks, the very conservative Supreme Court implemented and overturned laws on contentious American issues.
 On June 24, it overturned the 1973 Roe v.
 Wade ruling, which guaranteed women the right to abortion.
 This time, the Supreme Court overturned a 2007 decision where it had recognized the EPA’s power to regulate greenhouse gas emissions by a majority (5-4).

 These recent changes in the American justice system impact the whole nation in the present and create stark warning for the future.
-The president of the United States, Joe Biden on June 30th in a declaración said:
+The president of the United States, Joe Biden on June 30th in a declaración dijo:

 “The Supreme Court’s ruling in West Virginia vs. EPA is another devastating decision that aims to take our country backwards.”
 Joe Biden